nbos/nbos.github.io/posts/chunk.md

 the few locations where the joint it has already decided to introduce appears.

-The alternative to this is to store the set construction sites (indexes) for each candidate joint and use a string representation that allows efficient random access at those locations when a rule is introduced.
+The obvious alternative to this is to store the set construction sites (as indexes) for each candidate joint and use a string representation that allows $O(1)$ random access at those locations when a rule is introduced.

 Because the act of rewriting turns two symbols into one symbol, a vector of symbols traditionally indexed either accumulates gaps of arbitrary length over time, hindering access, or requires on the order of $O(N)$ rewrites per introduction to close them.

-The solution is to use a doubly linked list together and the permanent memory addresses of nodes as indexes allowing both random access closing gaps in constant time without affecting indexes down the line.
+The solution is to use a doubly linked list and the permanent memory addresses (or something equivalent) of nodes as indexes allowing both random access and closing gaps in constant time without affecting indexes down the line.

-In practice, this incurs significant overhead at the begining of the execution of the program, but pays for itself many times over in the long tail of the execution.
+In practice, this incurs significant overhead at the begining of the execution of the program, but pays for itself many times over by accelerating the long tail of the execution.

 #### Joint Loss Bookkeeping

-The next operations which appropriate the bulk of the run-time on large inputs is the evaluation and sorting of all joints according to the [loss function](#loss-formula).
+The next operations which appropriates the bulk of the run-time on large inputs is the evaluation and sorting of all joints according to the [loss function](#loss-formula).